bonny/WordPress-Simple-History/readme.txt

 -   Quick view: move up reload button to above event list.
 -   Add HTML to export formats.
 Exporting to HTML will give you an unstyled HTML file that you can open in a web browser and view the contents.
 -   WP-CLI commands moved from dropin folder and namespace to services folder and namespace.
--   Admin Bar Quick View enabled by default.
+-   Enable Admin Bar History Quick View by default.
 -   Show error message when log could not be loaded.
 Any error message from server will be displayed.
 This hopefully makes it easier to understand why the log is not loading and can assist in troubleshooting.
 -   Add loading skeleton for events log.